 What is a Debit Note?

-Debit Note is a document that is used to make changes in the previously issued invoices.
+It is a document that is used to make changes in the previously issued invoices.
 The changes may be required for various reasons like errors in the invoice, excess goods supplied, goods returned due to defects or other reasons.

-Example of a Debit Note
+Debit Note Examples

 The accounting entry for Master & Sons will be